 - Basically, eating street food puts you at greater risk of getting sick.
 You will be missing out if you don’t try it, of course, so we’d recommend going where a lot of people seem to be eating.
 Popular = tasty and safe.
-Why would people go back if they got ill?

 - Make sure you don’t eat things that look like they’ve been sitting around in the sun all day.
 Probably old, probably not tasty, probably will make you ill.

 - If you do opt for street food, make sure what you’re eating is hot and cooked through.
 Pretty much a no-brainer, but having food cooked properly is going to better for you than stuff that hasn’t been.
 Freshly cooked, always.